hackclub/Project-YSWS/src/content/overview/guide.md

 ### Creating the slides
-It's easiest if you start by laying out the general order of the slides that you think are important, and setting up a framework through this.
+It's easiest if you start by laying out the general order of the slides that you think are important and setting up a framework through this.
 The slides can be rearranged later as needed, this is currently just a template.\
-This doesn’t have to be an extensive list, but should encompass the main idea
+This doesn’t have to be an extensive list, but should encompass the main idea.

-# **(WIP BELOW)**

-Add bullet points and images of the code itself if relevant to the slides (the content)

-Make the goal of the workshop clear and concise

-Let the participants know how to submit and what comes next (probably joining slack)
+Then go through and create the actual guide and content portion, Feel free to take breaks every so often during this process by starting work on the theming, it can help keep motivation up!

+#### Recommended Presentation Parts
+- Title
+- What will we create today?
+- Recap: Pulling on prior knowledge
+- Learning: How does this work?
+- Creating: The workshop portion, with a detailed steps
+- Independent Part: Give resources to allow participants to make their submission unique with a clear goal
+- Shipping: How to get the project on GitHub and fill out the submission form
+- What's Next?
+Coming to the next workshop?
+Joining Slack?

-Themes and visuals!
+#### Themes and visuals!
-Make the whole slideshow flow together while looking nice!
+Make the whole slideshow flow together while looking nice!\
-Keep the slides consistent with colors, fonts, sizes etc (optional, but i found this very helpful) Gather all of the visuals you may need on a single slide at one time.
+Keep the slides consistent with colors, fonts, sizes etc.\
+It can be helpful to gather all the visuals that may be needed on a single slide at once.
 This helped me not have to keep hunting around the internet looking for stuff to do.

-Go over the slides and proof-read everything and act like you’re a leader presenting (I caught so many little errors when doing this)
+Finally, go over the slides and proof-read everything and act like you’re a leader presenting; this can help catch so many errors.

+#### Further Comments
+This isn’t an extensive list but is adapted from a document made back in the Spring to help out someone creating slides for a YSWS.
-Again, this isn’t an extensive list but just a quick framework on how I would go about making workshop slides This isn’t a perfect or extensive list in anyway but this is just how I went about creating the Swirl slides myself
+The quick framework above is how we would go about making workshop slides, and is the process I went through when creating the Swirl slides and a few other workshop slides myself.

+This isn't extensive and applicable to everybody, please feel free to unleash your creativity when working on your guide, happy hacking!